chusiang/sandbox/README.md

 # My sandbox

-This is my sandbox for training, like Git, Pythoh, Swift ... ,etc.
+This is my sandbox for training, like Ansible, Git, Pythoh, Swift ... ,etc.

-Demo for git add.

-Demo for git pull origin master.

-Demo at NSYSU.